Looking for the best golf courses in Sydney? You’ve come to the right place.

 Why settle for one golf course in a suburb when you can have two?
 Undeterred by the neighbours, the folks at The Coast Golf Club couldn’t resist sticking another 18 holes right next to the aforementioned St. Michael’s – and charging less for the privilege of playing.

 Though it’s easier on the wallet, it’s no less of a challenge.
-The Coast makes full use of the views Botany Bay and its surroundings are famous for and boasts tight fairways and challenging greens designed to give any player a run for his money.
+The Coast golf course makes full use of the views Botany Bay and its surroundings are famous for and boasts tight fairways and challenging greens designed to give any player a run for his money.

 Address: 1 Coast Hospital Road, Little Bay, 2036